rusbomber/VictoriaLogs/docs/victorialogs/logsql.md

 _time:week_range[Mon, Fri] _time:day_range[08:00, 18:00)
 ```

-Performance tip: it is recommended specifying regular [time filter](https://docs.victoriametrics.com/victorialogs/logsql/#time-filter) additionally to `week_range` filter.
+Performance tip: it is recommended to specify a regular [time filter](https://docs.victoriametrics.com/victorialogs/logsql/#time-filter) additionally to the `week_range` filter.
 For example, the following query selects logs
-between Monday and Friday per every week for the last 4 weeks:
+between Monday and Friday for each week over the last 4 weeks:

 ```logsql
 _time:4w _time:week_range[Mon, Fri]